Heinzaybo/Group6-/Use cases/usecase31.md

 3. Then system output the result for organization.

 ## EXTENSIONS

-*put here the extensions, one at a time, each referring to the step of the main scenario*
+2. System can’t take the data from the database.

-There is no extension.
+   ​> Then the system output the empty list.

 ## SUB-VARIATIONS